why is lord Ganesha worshipped first - how to worship lord ganesha at home - Discovering Temples

 God Ganesha governs the Muladhara Chakra and worshipping him helps you to clear blockages and harmonize this chakra.
 A well-balanced Muladhara Chakra assists you in enhancing your inner strength and confidence.

-God Ganesha found across the world
+God Ganesha worshipped across the world

 In Japan, an elephant-headed God known as Kangiten / Vinayakaten has been worshipped for thousands of years.
 Moreover, recently an old sculpture of Ganesha was found in the ruins at Gardez near Kabul, Afghanistan.
 This sculpture is a classic example of Indo-Afghan artistry and shows us that Ganesha was also popular among Afghans at some point in time!